GDD 2

 Submission

-Upload a zip file (g-03-group-##.zip
+Upload a zip file (called a03-g##.zip

-[G-04] QA Feedback
+[A-04] QA Feedback (10%)

 Task Description

 Test a game from another group.
 The QA Strategy section below outlines what to look out for during testing.
+You will be assigned a partner group automatically.
+Once this happened, there will be an announcement on Discord.

 [ID / Type of issue (1-3) / Description of issue / Severity of this issue (A extremely bad – C nice to have) / Tips for improvement]